-This wicked pudding makes the most of autumn’s fruit.
+This wicked cake makes the most of autumn’s fruit.
 Serve with lashings of the rum caramel sauce.

-For the apple and plum pudding, preheat the oven to 180C/350F/Gas 4.
+For the apple and plum cake, preheat the oven to 180C/350F/Gas 4.
 Grease and line a 23cm/9in deep, round cake tin.

 Beat the butter and sugar together in a bowl until light and fluffy.
 Add the egg and two tablespoons of flour and mix until well combined.